The Power of Practice in Learning (2 in 3-part series)

 In fact, it's through repetitions that a behavior becomes a habit, something that is controlled by the basal ganglia in the brain.
 It takes about 40-50 repetitions on average for a habit to form so I think about how I can help my participants build up repetitions during your time together.

 By doing the behaviors correctly in the room, you set up your participants for ongoing success after the workshop ends.

 Practice is the way we all get better at things.
 So make sure you honor the power of practice by building it into your workshop design.
-One of my favorite products for empowering practice and driving real behavior change is called Practice.xyz.
+One of my favorite products for empowering practice and driving real behavior change is called Practice.xyz (now Bridge).
 It’s a patented applied learning platform and methodology that uses video to create a culture of practice, peer assessment, and coaching.